 Mononoke Hime (Movie)

 Certainly the first real anime I watched.
-It brings a lot of reflexions on living with nature, but not with the classical hippie idealism; it is violent, disturbing, beautiful and will actually show a lot of opposite points of view from the different entities.
+It brings a lot of thinking on living with nature, but not with the classical hippie idealism; it is violent, disturbing, beautiful and will actually show a lot of opposite points of view from the different entities.

 Noir (26 eps)